eCommerce definition | 7 Types of eCommerce businesses 2023

 Consumer to Business (C2B)

-When a consumer sells their $63.4 billion products or services to a business or organization (e.g. An influencer offers exposure to their online audience in exchange for a fee, or a photographer licenses their photo for a business to use).
+C2C eCommerce definition can be understood as when a consumer sells their $63.4 billion products or services to a business or organization.
+E.g. An influencer offers exposure to their online audience in exchange for a fee, or a photographer licenses their photo for a business to use can be seen as what C2B eCommerce definition and meaning.

 Government to Business (G2B)